WickedBrat/personal-website/content/blog/intro-to-actor-model.md

 ## Actors have mail boxes

 Although multiple actors can run simultaneously, it's crucial to understand that these actors will process messages simultaneously which means that one actor can have multiple messages to process.
-This
+This gives rise to